 Existing law requires the Department of Education to develop a model plan for the management of a suicide or a crisis or emergency that involves a public or private school and requires immediate action.
 (NRS 388.253) Existing law requires the development of a plan to be used by all public schools in a school district or a charter school in responding to a crisis or emergency, which must include the plans, procedures and information included in the model plan developed by the Department.
 (NRS 388.243) Existing law authorizes the emergency admission of a person who is determined to present a clear and present danger of harm to himself, herself or others as a result of mental illness to a public or private mental health facility or hospital for evaluation, observation and treatment.
 (NRS 433A.150) Existing law authorizes certain persons to make an application for such an emergency admission, including an officer authorized to make arrests in this State.
-(NRS 433A.160) Section 1 of this bill requires the model plan to include a plan for responding to a pupil who is determined to present a clear and present danger of

-15 harm to himself or herself or others as a result of mental illness, including: (1) utilizing mobile mental health crisis response units, where available; and (2) 17 transporting the pupil to a mental health facility or hospital for admission.
-Section 18 2 of this bill clarifies that such a facility or hospital may accept for emergency 19 admission any person for whom a proper application for emergency admission has 20 21 22 23 24 been made, regardless of whether any parent or legal guardian of the person has consented to such admission.
+(NRS 433A.160) Section 1 of this bill requires the model plan to include a plan for responding to a pupil who is determined to present a clear and present danger of harm to himself or herself or others as a result of mental illness, including: (1) utilizing mobile mental health crisis response units, where available; and (2) transporting the pupil to a mental health facility or hospital for admission.
+Section 2 of this bill clarifies that such a facility or hospital may accept for emergency admission any person for whom a proper application for emergency admission has been made, regardless of whether any parent or legal guardian of the person has consented to such admission.
 Section 2.2 of this bill requires a person, other than a parent or guardian, who applies for the emergency admission of a person who is less than 18 years of age to attempt to obtain the consent of a parent or guardian to make the application when practicable.
-Section 2.5 of this bill requires a mental health facility or hospital to notify a parent or guardian within 24 hours of the emergency admission of a person who is less than 18 years of age.
+Section 2.2 requires the person who makes the application or his or her employer, if applicable, to maintain documentation of each such attempt.